 Thrift shopping is a creative process.
 It's interesting to note that early 20th-century mission workers used thrift to teach newly arrived immigrants how to manage money and understand American fashions and habits.
 Just so, thrift shopping today offers a clear, enlightening vision of American culture at a particular time of dynamism and change.

 Beyond the fun and the multitude of benefits, thrift shopping quietly transforms our attitudes and undermines our negative prejudices.
 Many of us frown upon second-hand merchandise, notably clothing.
-For this reason, it's worth noting that resale clothes have been scorned in the past, only to prove the worth of textile recycling repeatedly.
-Thrift helped overcome the stigma of used clothing in the middle of the 20th century when synthetic fibers began to be used commonly in new fashions.
+For this reason, it's worth noting that resale clothes have been scorned in the past, only to repeatedly prove the worth of textile recycling.
+Thrift helped overcome the stigma of used clothing in the middle of the 20th century when synthetic fibers were commonly used in new fashions.

 Many individuals sought out resale shops to purchase items they otherwise could never have afforded.
 Others turned to thrift to snatch up styles they loved that were out of fashion and unavailable in retail stores.
 Thrift proved its worth for families in the early fall enabling many parents to afford clothes to send their kids back to school.